-For at least a couple of years I’ve been seeing one version or another of this stuff floating around.
-Some for Valentines, some for Christmas… add Candy Corn for the Fall…. it’s very versatile.
+For at least a couple of years I’ve been seeing one version or another of this Easy 20 Minute Easter Bunny Snack Mix floating around.
+Granted, it’s not all Easter.. there’s a Valentines version, a Christmas variety … add Candy Corn for the Fall…. it’s very versatile.

 Everywhere I saw a version of it, someone was saying how addictive it was… Amy’s post from a couple of years ago is the one I remember specifically.
 Then just a couple of weeks ago I was reminded of it when I saw this Pot ‘o Gold Popcorn at Bake at 350 (not really the same thing, but it made me remember!).